 November 25 – U.S. President George W. Bush signs the Homeland Security Act into law, establishing the Department of Homeland Security, in the largest U.S. government reorganization since the creation of the Department of Defense in 1947.

 2002 Pop Culture:

 (Pop Culture & Mr. Pop Culture)

--Robert Blake, best known as TV’s Baretta, was charged and acquitted for murdering his wife, Bonny Lee Bakley.
+April 18 -Robert Blake, best known as TV’s Baretta, was arrested and charged (later in 2005 is acquitted) for murdering his wife, Bonny Lee Bakley.

 2002 Technology and Science:

 2002 Online Social Communities:

 -SEGA establishes the Sega Mobile division to develop, produce, and distribute video games for mobile phones and PDAs; establishes the Sega.com Business Solutions division to service video game developers and publishers.

 -The Sims overtakes Myst as all-time best-selling computer game, having sold 6.3 million units.